brown145/agend/README.md

 1. remove manyToMany.ts functions... move to one of the objects
 1. review for consistency in function names and arguments (get vs details) / (orgId vs organizationId)
 1. review where in schema we want orgIds (meeting? discussions? tasks?...)
+1. cleanup argument names (id vs meetingId)
+1. cleanup throw vs null response

+# v0.8 cleanup components
+1. avoid useParams or useParamIds in components; pass in from parent page
+1. avoid data fetching and mutions in comopnents; pass in handlers from parent page

 # v1.0 Workable product
+1. write a proper readme
 1. publish to github
 1. publish on Clerk / Convex / Vercel